Aliciawyse/coderdojomcdonough.github.io/README.md

-A new look for the CoderDojo McDonough Website
+A new look for the CoderDojo McDonough Website.

+Check out this link to view the current website: http://www.coderdojohenry.com/